Hana175/SmartiveTodo/README.md

 4. In the terminal where the backend directory TaskSmartive is active, run "npm start" to start the backend.

 5. In the terminal where the frontend directory todo-front is active, run "npm start" to start the frontend.

+6. To test the Backend: In the terminal where the backend directory TaskSmartive is active, run "npm test"

+7. To test the Frontend: In the terminal where the frontend directory todo-front is active, run "npm test"